Budd (shirtmakers)

 Budd is a high-end tailor for shirts based in London's Piccadilly Arcade.
 Budd was founded in 1910, and is known to cater to many notable figures of British high society.

 History

 Budd was founded in 1910 by Harold Budd as an exclusively bespoke shirtmaker.
 Its original premises were located in Piccadilly Arcade, adjacent to Jermyn Street.
 After bombing during the Blitz, Budd bought premises opposite the original store, which were the only premises in the Arcade still standing.
 It is now the only original member of the Arcade still operating.

 In 1983, Budd was acquired by the Webster Brothers, another British shirtmaker founded in 1847.

-In 2013, Budd was acquired by a group led by Stephen Murphy, former owner of Saville Row tailor H. Huntsman & Sons and board member of the Brown Thomas Group.
+In 2013, Budd was acquired by a group led by Stephen Murphy, former owner of Savile Row tailor H. Huntsman & Sons and board member of the Brown Thomas Group.

 In 2020 Budd collaborated with model and photographer, Laura Bailey and stylist Cathy Kasterine, to create a collection of shirts and nightwear for women under the Bailey x Budd label.